jellyfin-labs/jellyfin-titanos/README.md

 npm run update:web [version]
 ```

 Update the git submodule to a specific version of jellyfin-web.
+Note that this is only used for testing locally, pull requests are opened automatically to bump the submodule to newer versions.

 ### Build Jellyfin web